johnjohnlin/nicotb/concurrent.md

 But most of them are software engineering tasks.

-Also, we don't explain how the SystemVerilog *event* is related to this parts, which we will elaborate in the [VPI](vpi.html) part.
+Also, we don\'t explain how the SystemVerilog *event* is related to this parts, which we will elaborate in the [VPI](vpi.html) part.